-The Regulatory Flexibility Act (RFA) generally requires Federal agencies to prepare a regulatory flexibility analysis of any rule subject to notice and comment rulemaking requirements under the Administrative Procedure Act or any other statute unless the agency certifies that the rule will not have a significant economic impact on a substantial number of small entities.
+The Regulatory Flexibility Act, 5 U.S.C.
+601 et seq., generally requires Federal agencies to prepare a regulatory flexibility analysis of any rule subject to notice and comment rulemaking requirements under the Administrative Procedure Act, 5 U.S.C.
+551 et seq., or any other statute unless the agency certifies that the rule will not have a significant economic impact on a substantial number of small entities.
 Small entities include small businesses, small organizations, and small governmental jurisdictions.
-For purposes of assessing the impacts of this rule on small entities, small entity is defined as: (1) A small business defined by the Small Business Administration's size regulations at 13 CFR 121.201; (2) a small governmental jurisdiction that is a government of a city, county, town, school district, or special district with a population of less than 50,000; and (3) a small organization that is any not-for-profit enterprise which is independently owned and operated and is not dominant in its field.
-The EPA determined that this proposed action will not have a significant economic impact on small entities.
-After considering the economic impacts of this proposed rule, EPA certifies that this action will not have a significant economic impact on a substantial number of small entities.
-This proposed rule will not impose any requirements on small entities.
+For purposes of assessing the impacts of this rule on small entities, small entity is defined as: (1) A small business defined by the U.S. Small Business Administration's size regulations at 13 CFR 121.201; (2) a small governmental jurisdiction that is a government of a city, county, town, school district, or special district with a population of less than 50,000; and (3) a small organization that is any not-for-profit enterprise which is independently owned and operated and is not dominant in its field.
+After considering the economic impacts of this rule, the EPA certifies that this action will not have a significant economic impact on a substantial number of small entities.
+This rule will not impose any requirements on small entities.

 d.
 Unfunded Mandates Reform Act

-This proposed action contains no Federal mandates under the provisions of Title II of the Unfunded Mandates Reform Act (UMRA) of 1995, 2 U.S.C.
-1531 to 1538, for State, local, or tribal governments or the private sector.
-This action imposes no new enforceable duty on any State, local or tribal governments or the private sector.
-Therefore, this action is not subject to the requirements of sections 202 or 205 of the UMRA.
-This action is also not subject to the requirements of section 203 of the UMRA because it contains no regulatory requirements that might significantly or uniquely affect small government entities.
+This action contains no Federal mandates under the provisions of Title II of the Unfunded Mandates Reform Act of 1995 (UMRA), 2 U.S.C.
+1531 et seq., for state, local, or tribal governments or the private sector.
+This action imposes no new enforceable duty on any state, local, or tribal governments or the private sector.
+Therefore, this action is not subject to the requirements of Sections 202 or 205 of the UMRA.
+This action is also not subject to the requirements of Section 203 of the UMRA because it contains no regulatory requirements that might significantly or uniquely affect small government entities.

 f.
 Executive Order 13175: Consultation and Coordination With Indian Tribal Governments

-This proposed action does not have tribal implications, as specified in Executive Order 13175 because the proposed action will not have a direct effect on Indian Tribes, on the relationship between the Federal Government and Indian Tribes, or on the distribution of power and responsibilities between the Federal Government and Indian Tribes.
+This action does not have tribal implications, as specified in Executive Order 13175, because the action will not have a direct effect on Indian Tribes, on the relationship between the Federal Government and Indian Tribes, or on the distribution of power and responsibilities between the Federal Government and Indian Tribes.
 Thus, Executive Order 13175 does not apply to this action.
-The EPA specifically solicits additional comments on this proposed action from tribal officials.
+The EPA specifically solicited additional comments on this action from tribal officials.

 g.
 Executive Order 13045: Protection of Children From Environmental Health and Safety Risks

-The EPA interprets Executive Order 13045 as applying only to those regulatory actions that concern health or safety risks, such that the analysis required under Section 5-501 of the Executive Order has the potential to influence the regulation.
-This proposed action is not subject to Executive Order 13045 because it does not establish an environmental standard intended to mitigate health or safety risks.
+The EPA interprets Executive Order 13045 (62 FR 19885) as applying only to those regulatory actions that concern health or safety risks, such that the analysis required under Section 5-501 of the Executive order has the potential to influence the regulation.
+This action is not subject to Executive Order 13045 because it does not establish an environmental standard intended to mitigate health or safety risks.

 h.
 Executive Order 13211: Actions Concerning Regulations That Significantly Affect Energy Supply, Distribution, or Use

-This proposed action is not subject to Executive Order 13211, “Actions Concerning Regulations that Significantly Affect Energy Supply, Distribution, or Use” (66 FR 28355) because it is not a “significant regulatory action” as defined under Executive Order 12866.
+This action is not subject to Executive Order 13211 (66 FR 28355) because it is not a “significant regulatory action” as defined under Executive Order 12866.

 i.
 National Technology Transfer and Advancement Act

-Section 12(d) of the National Technology Transfer and Advancement Act of 1995 (“NTTAA”), Public Law Start Printed Page 59746104-113, 12(d) (15 U.S.C.
-272), directs the EPA to use voluntary consensus standards in its regulatory activities unless to do so would be inconsistent with applicable law or otherwise impractical.
+The National Technology Transfer and Advancement Act of 1995 (NTTAA), Public Law 104-113 (15 U.S.C.
+3701 et seq.), directs the EPA to use voluntary consensus standards in its regulatory activities unless to do so would be inconsistent with applicable law or otherwise impractical.
 Voluntary consensus standards are technical standards (e.g., materials specifications, test methods, sampling procedures, and business practices) that are developed or adopted by voluntary consensus bodies.
-The NTTAA directs the EPA to provide Congress, through OMB, explanations when the Agency decides not to use available and applicable voluntary consensus standards.
-This proposed action does not involve technical standards.
+The NTTAA directs the EPA to provide Congress, through the Office of Management and Budget, explanations when the Agency decides not to use available and applicable voluntary consensus standards.
+This action does not involve technical standards.
 Therefore, the EPA is not considering the use of any voluntary consensus standards.

 j.
 Executive Order 12898: Federal Actions To Address Environmental Justice in Minority Populations and Low-Income Populations